Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Introduction

-Vector network coding as part of \emph{fractional network coding} was mentioned in~\cite{CannonsDoughertyFreilingZeger-2006,DoughertyFreilingZeger-NetworkRoutingCapacity_2006}.
+Vector network coding as part of \emph{fractional network coding} was mentioned in~\cite{CannonsDoughertyFreilingZeger-2006}.
 A solution of the network is called an $(s,t)$ \emph{fractional vector network coding solution}, if the edges transmit vectors of length $t$, but the message vectors are of length $s \leq t$.
 The case $s=t=1$ corresponds to a scalar solution.
 Ebrahimi and Fragouli~\cite{EbrahimiFragouli-AlgebraicAlgosVectorNetworkCoding} have extended the algebraic approach from~\cite{KoetterMedard-AlgebraicApproachNetworkCoding_Journal} to \emph{vector network coding}.
 Here, all packets are vectors of length~$t$ and the coding coefficients are matrices.
-A set of $t \times t $ coding matrices for which all receivers can recover their requested information, is called a \emph{vector network coding solution} (henceforth, it will be called \emph{vector solution}).
-Notice that vector operations imply linearity over vectors, therefore, a vector solution is always a (vector) \emph{linear} solution.
+A set of $t \times t$ coding matrices for which all receivers can recover their requested information, is called a \emph{vector network coding solution} (henceforth, it will be called \emph{vector solution}).
+Notice that vector operations imply linearity over vectors; therefore, a vector solution is always a (vector) \emph{linear} solution.
 In terms of the achievable rate, vector network coding outperforms scalar linear network coding~\cite{MedardKargerEffrosKargerHo_2003,DoughertyFreilingZeger-NetworksMatroidsNonShannon_2007}.
-In \cite{MedardKargerEffrosKargerHo_2003}, an example of a network which is not scalar linear solvable, but vector routing solvable was shown.
+In \cite{MedardKargerEffrosKargerHo_2003}, an example of a network which is not scalar linear solvable but is solvable by vector routing was shown.
+A generalization was given in \cite{DasRai-2016}: Das and Rai proved that there exists a network with a vector linear solution of dimension~$m$ but with no vector linear solution over any finite field when the dimension is less than $m$.
 Furthermore, in~\cite{DoughertyFreilingZeger-InsufficiencyOfLinearCodingInNetworkInformationFlow_2005} it was shown that not every solvable network has a vector solution.
-In particular, a network which has no vector solution exists over any finite field and any vector dimension.
-The work of~\cite{LangbergSprintson-HardnessApproxmatingNetworkCodingCapacity} shows the hardness of finding a capacity achieving vector solution for a general instance of the network coding problem.
+In particular, it is shown that there exists a network which has a nonlinear solution yet has no vector solutions over any finite field and any vector dimension.
+The hardness of finding a capacity achieving vector solution for a general instance of the network coding problem is proven in~\cite{LangbergSprintson-HardnessApproxmatingNetworkCodingCapacity}.
+Recently, in \cite{ConnellyZeger-2016-1}, Connelly and Zeger have shown that in some cases, there exist networks with scalar linear solutions over some commutative ring but not over the field of the same size.
+In~\cite{ConnellyZeger-2016-2}, it was proven that there exist networks with scalar linear solutions over some non-commutative ring, but not over any commutative ring, and such networks have vector linear solutions over a field but no scalar linear solutions over any field.